Emirate of Ajman: Places of interest

 Ajman Fort was formerly the residence of the Ruler of Ajman but turned over to Ajman Police as their barracks in 1967.
 It was subsequently converted into a museum and housed an eclectic collection of artifacts and exhibitions of traditional life in Ajman.

 The Red Fort was built during Sheikh Humaid bin Abdul Aziz Al Nuaimi (1910–1928), and consists of four rooms in two towers.
 The fort was restored in 1986 and a third tower was added to the two older towers.
 Gravel and red plaster were used in the construction of the walls of the fort and hence it was named the Red Fort.
 Sandalwood was used in the beams and supports for the construction of the roofs.

 Manama museum, opened on 2 December 2012, is located in Al Mareer Fort, which was originally built during the reign of Sheikh Rashid bin Humaid Al Nuaimi (1873 – 1891).
 A yard overlooks seven rooms and a well.
 The fort is surrounded by palm trees irrigated by the old Manama Falaj.

 Located on the Ajman Corniche, the square Al Murabaa Watchtower was built in the 1930s.

-Ajman's busy corniche is a popular evening and weekend destination for families and features a number of fast food outlets, coffee shops and stalls.
-It is home to the 'Outside Inn', a popular watering hole with expatriates, as well as to a number of hotels, including the Ramada, Ajman Palace, Ajman Hotel, Fairmont Ajman, and the luxurious Ajman Saray.
+Ajman's busy corniche is a popular evening and weekend destination for families and features a number of fast food outlets, coffee shops and stalls, hotels and other establishments.

 Education

-Ajman University of Science and Technology was founded in 1988 as Ajman University College of Science and Technology (AUCST) and subsequently was renamed Ajman University of Science and Technology (AUST).
+Ajman University was founded in 1988 as Ajman University College of Science and Technology (AUCST) and subsequently was renamed Ajman University of Science and Technology (AUST).
 It is the principal higher education institution in Ajman, with colleges offering specializations in engineering, information technology, dentistry, mass communication, pharmacy and health sciences, business administration, environment, water and energy, education and law.
 Consisting of two clusters, J1 (25 lecture halls and 23 laboratories) and J2 (56 lecture halls and 56 laboratories), the university includes a teaching hospital for both dental and medical specializations.

 The Gulf Medical University (GMU), previously Gulf Medical College, was established in 1998 as a leading medical university in the Gulf region and was awarded university status in July 2008 after an order issued by Sheikh Nahyan Bin Mubarak Al Nahyan, Minister of Higher Education and Scientific Research.
 Its Hospital Group is the largest healthcare provider in the UAE.
 The Gulf Medical University offers both Undergraduate and Graduate Programs.

 City University College of Ajman (CUCA) is an institution of higher education located in Ajman.
 CUCA received its license from the UAE Ministry of Higher Education and Scientific Research (MOHESR) in August 2011.
 It provides education for UAE nationals and international students.